 Analytical Mechanics

-Mastery of the concepts and techniques of analytical mechanics is essential to a deep understanding of physics.
-This course begins with basic principles and proceeds to the Newtonian equations of motion and laws of conservation.
-We use the Lagrange formalism to describe particle motion in multiple modes, before covering the equations of Euler and Hamilton, and canonical transformations.
-The calculus of variation is used to develop Maupertuis’s principle and the Hamilton-Jacobi equations, providing a starting point for the consideration of waves in later courses.
-This course is taught from the unifying principles of symmetry and least action.
+Explore the concepts and techniques of classical analytical mechanics so essential to a deep understanding of physics, particularly in the areas of fluid dynamics and quantum mechanics.
+Develop from the basic principles of symmetry and least action to the Galilean, Lagrangian, and Newtonian equations of motion and laws of conservation.
+Use the Lagrange formalism to describe particle motion in multiple modes, before exploring the equations of Euler and Hamilton, and canonical transformations.
+Use the calculus of variation to develop Maupertuis's principle and the Hamilton-Jacobi equations, and build a starting point for the consideration of waves in other courses.
+Ongoing homework exercises and small exams provide continuing assessment.